IODevBlue/ZoomableSwiftImageView/README.md

 Usage
 -----
-Create an instance of `ZoomableSwiftImageView` and provide an `Image`:
+Create an instance of `ZoomableSwiftImageView` by providing an `Image`:
 ```swift
 import SwiftUI